Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 21.23.24 UTC
+- WIB: Minggu, 14 September 2025 22.23.22 UTC
-- WITA: Minggu, 14 September 2025 22.23.24 UTC
+- WITA: Minggu, 14 September 2025 23.23.22 UTC
-- WIT: Minggu, 14 September 2025 23.23.24 UTC
+- WIT: Senin, 15 September 2025 00.23.22 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship